simshi/algs4-rs/src/strings/README.md

   j=5:    abcabd
                ^
   ```
-  while 'c' mismatch with 'd', reset comparison from `i=4` and `j=0` if we use brutal force solution:
+  while 'c' mismatch with 'd', reset comparison from `i=4` and `j=0` if we use a brutal forced solution:
   ```
        012345678901
-  i=4: xyzabcabcabd // begin with 3
+  i=4: xyzabcabcabd // begin with 4
   j=0:     abcabd
            ^
   ```